Updated September 4, 2019

 - The primary language of medical education was English, and

-Applications received by the College of Physicians and Surgeons of BC on or before June 30, 2019, who have not met the above requirements will require an IELTS Academic examination.
-Applicants must submit the proof of English language proficiency to CaRMS by Rank Order List deadline.
+Applications received by the College of Physicians and Surgeons of BC on or before June 30, 2020, who have not met the above requirements will require an IELTS Academic examination.
+As such, applicants must submit the proof of English language proficiency to CaRMS by File Review deadline.
 Photocopies are acceptable.

 - IELTS – Minimum score of 7 in each component